highcharts-for-python/highcharts-stock/docs/using.rst

 Working with Data
 **************************************

-Obviously, if you are going to use **Highcharts for Python** and `Highcharts Stock <https://www.highcharts.com/product/stock/>`__ you will need to have data to visualize.
-Python is rapidly becoming the *lingua franca* in the world of data manipulation, transformation, and analysis and **Highcharts for Python** is specifically designed to play well within that ecosystem to make it easy to visualize data from CSV files, from `pandas`_ dataframes, or `PySpark`_ dataframes.
+Obviously, if you are going to use **Highcharts Stock for Python** and `Highcharts Stock <https://www.highcharts.com/product/stock/>`__ you will need to have data to visualize.
+Python is rapidly becoming the *lingua franca* in the world of data manipulation, transformation, and analysis and **Highcharts Stock for Python** is specifically designed to play well within that ecosystem to make it easy to visualize data from CSV files, from `pandas`_ dataframes, or `PySpark`_ dataframes.